 Please drop off your camper at the arrival time listed for your specific program:

-At the check-in table we will verify your emergency contact information, collect any medications, accept camp store deposits, and answer any questions you may have.
-Parents wishing to see the sleeping quarters may do so upon request at this time and a staff member will be available to give you a tour of the facilities.
+During the check-in process, we will verify your emergency contact information, collect any medications, accept camp store deposits, and answer any questions you may have.
+Parents wishing to see the sleeping quarters may do so upon request at this time and a staff member will be available to give you a tour of the facilities once everyone has arrived.

 Camp activities will begin promptly after arrival times.
 We ask for parents to help us with a smooth transition by saying good-bye and encouraging your camper to join into the group activities.
 Any jitters that you or your camper may have are completely normal and campers who join in activities right away will have no problem transitioning into camp life.